+In the event that we are deemed to be a PRC resident enterprise under the PRC Enterprise Income Tax Law.
+For details, see "- People's Republic of China taxation".
+We may be eligible for the benefits of the Treaty.
+If we are eligible for such benefits, dividends we pay on our ordinary shares, regardless of whether such shares are represented by the ADSs, would be eligible for the reduced rate of taxation described in the preceding paragraph (subject to the satisfaction of the other conditions described therein).
+Dividends paid on the ADSs or ordinary shares, if any, will generally be treated as income from foreign sources and will generally constitute passive category income for U.S. foreign tax credit purposes.
 As described under "Taxation - People's Republic of China taxation," we may be classified as a "resident enterprise" of China.
-In the event that we are deemed to be a PRC resident enterprise under the PRC Enterprise Income Tax Law and are eligible for the benefits of the Treaty, dividends, if any, we pay on our ordinary shares, regardless of whether such shares are represented by ADSs, would be eligible for the favorable tax rate applicable to long-term capital gains, subject to applicable limitations and provided that we are not (and are not treated with respect to the U.S. Holder as) a PFIC for the taxable year of the distribution or the preceding taxable year.
-U.S. Holders should consult their tax advisors regarding the availability of this tax rate for dividends paid with respect to our ADSs and our ordinary shares.
-Dividends paid on ADSs or ordinary shares, if any, will generally be treated as income from foreign sources and will generally constitute passive category income for U.S. foreign tax credit purposes.
+This classification could result in unfavorable tax consequences to us and our non-PRC shareholders and dividends paid by us may be subject to PRC withholding tax.
 Any amount withheld in respect of PRC withholding tax will be treated as distributed to you for purposes of determining the amount of any taxable dividend.
-Depending on the U.S. Holder's individual facts and circumstances, a U.S. Holder may be eligible, subject to a number of complex limitations, to claim a foreign tax credit in respect of any nonrefundable PRC withholding taxes imposed on dividends received on ADSs or ordinary shares.
-For example, under the Foreign Tax Credit Regulations, in absence of a valid election to claim the benefits of an applicable income tax treaty, in order for any such foreign taxes to be creditable, foreign income tax rules of the applicable jurisdiction must be consistent with certain U.S. federal income tax principles.
-We have not determined whether the PRC income tax system meets these principles.
-Additionally, a U.S. Holder that is eligible to claim benefits under the Treaty will not be entitled to a foreign tax credit for the amount of any PRC withholding taxes with respect to which the holder is entitled to obtain a refund from the PRC taxing authorities.
+Depending on the U.S. Holder's individual facts and circumstances, a U.S. Holder may be eligible, subject to a number of complex limitations, to claim a foreign tax credit in respect of any nonrefundable PRC withholding taxes imposed on dividends received on the ADSs or ordinary shares.
 A U.S. Holder who does not elect to claim a foreign tax credit for foreign taxes withheld may instead claim a deduction, for U.S. federal income tax purposes, in respect of such withholding, but only for a year in which such holder elects to do so for all creditable foreign income taxes.
 The rules governing the foreign tax credit are complex and their outcome depends in large part on the U.S. Holder's individual facts and circumstances.
-Accordingly, U.S. Holders are urged to consult their tax advisors regarding the availability of, and the various limitations on their ability to, claim the foreign tax credit under their particular circumstances.
+Accordingly, U.S. Holders are urged to consult their tax advisors regarding the availability of the foreign tax credit under their particular circumstances.